• About TTT

 5. Keep your valuables secure and be cautious of pickpockets in crowded areas.

-6. Carry a copy of your important documents, such as your passport and identification, and store the originals safely.
+6. Carry a copy of your important documents, such as your passport and identification, and store the originals in a safe location.

 7. Stay connected by having a reliable means of communication, such as a fully charged phone, and ensure you can access emergency contact numbers.